RmdanJr/Building-Microservices/README.md

 ##### Focused on One Thing

-Microservices follow single responsibility principle.
+Microservices follow the single responsibility principle.
 All services are independent and focused on doing one specific functionality.

 #### Autonomous